Awardxz/surfsharkgen-frontend/README.md

 # SurfSharkAcc-Gen FrontEnd

-This project is the FrontEnd of SurfSharkGen
+This project is the Frontend of SurfSharkGen